MicrosoftDocs/win32/desktop-src/Intl/using-byte-order-marks.md

 # Using Byte Order Marks

-Always prefix a Unicode plain text file with a byte order mark, which informs an application receiving the file that the file is byte-ordered.
+Unicode text files may be encoded in several formats, including UTF-8, UTF-16, and UTF-32.
+Each of these formats can be prefixed with a byte order mark (BOM) that indicates the byte ordering used when the text was written.
 Available byte order marks are listed in the following table.
-Because Unicode plain text is a sequence of 16-bit code values, it is sensitive to the byte ordering used when the text is written.
+For UTF-8, the byte order mark is optional, since the bytes may only be in one order.
+For UTF-16 and UTF-32, the byte order mark is required because those formats are sensitive to the byte ordering.

 > [!Note]
 > A byte order mark is not a control character that selects the byte order of the text.